MdImranHosen1/adherence-prediction-frontend/README.md

 The application uses environment variables for configuration.
 The `.env` file is already set up with default values:

 ```
-REACT_APP_API_BASE_URL=http://localhost:3000
+REACT_APP_API_BASE_URL=http://127.0.0.1:8000
 ```

-You can modify this file to point to your actual API endpoint when available.
+You can modify this file to point to your FastAPI backend endpoint.
+The app is configured to work with the FastAPI backend running on port 8000.

 ## 🏃 Running the Application